-Someone from my husbands college sent him a message telling him, to thank me for writing my blog posts.
+Someone from my husbands college sent him a message, back in 2016 telling him, to thank me for writing my blog posts.
 She said she reads them and has her boyfriend read them, so he can better understand her own anxiety and depression.
 She then asked him 'How did she overcome the fear of being embarrassed or judged when she started to tell people and create her posts?
 That's something that I think about all the time.'
 I have never met this girl before, but I instantly felt connected to her because I was so familiar with that question.
 So, I messaged her back.
 I thought that I would share with you all how I responded to her question in case you have the same question.

 Part of my anxiety and depression comes from trying so hard to make other people happy before making myself happy.
 That’s when I realized I needed to start doing things for myself first.
 So, I started doing things I enjoyed and wanted out of life.
 I started volunteering at an animal shelter, became a full time nanny, decided to go back to school in the summer to go for a degree I really wanted, and etc. Once I started to make decisions for my own happiness is when I started to embrace who I was.
 I began to love who I was because I was following my heart.
 At the beginning of doing all the things I wanted to do, I felt a little selfish because I was so used to doing what others would expect from me.
 Then I thought to myself that it’s my life and I’m going to do what I want.
 I had just recovered from one of the biggest battles in my life and it was with myself.